puyo/gregorymcintyre.com/source/poetry/dream/index.html.md

 Like crows
 Outside this church
 For the atheist
-With its pad of
+With its
-Salvation scripts
+Pad of salvation scripts

 He’s done
 I’m stitched
 I’m cooked
-Slide me off
+Slide me off the stove
-The stove
 Let me out
 Past naked legs and arms
+My armour
-My armour at the door
+At the door
 Let me out wake me up
 Get me out
 Of this bleak cabaret